Chaste/chaste-docker/README.md

 One drawback of this type of mount is that the contents are more difficult to access from the host.
 While most users will not need direct access to the contents of the volume, it can be convenient for searching and editing the Chaste source files with your favourite code editor.
 Some possible solutions are provided below.

 ### From the host

+We recommend using [VS Code](https://code.visualstudio.com/download) with the "[remote development](https://code.visualstudio.com/docs/remote/remote-overview)" plugin which allows the files within a container to be directly accessed and edited as if they were on the host system.
+Simply start the container with the command given then in VS Code select "Remote-Containers: Attach to Running Container..." then choose the chaste-docker container (which will have a random name unless you launch it by adding `--name <name>` to the run command).
+Finally open the folder `/home/chaste` with the built-in file browser and you will be able to assess the files and directories described above.

+<details><summary>Alternative approaches</summary><p>
 On a Linux host, the `chaste_data` volume contents may be directly accessed at `/var/lib/docker/volumes/chaste_data/_data`.
 A symlink can me made for easier access in the present working directory:
 ```
 ln -s /var/lib/docker/volumes/chaste_data/_data chaste_data